cosmos/testnets/README.md

 ### Get coins

-Go to the faucet in [http://atomexplorer.com/](http://atomexplorer.com/) and claim some coins for your testnet by typing the address of your key, as printed out above.
+The best way to get coins at the moment is to ask in Riot chat.
+We plan to have a reliable faucet in future testnets.

 ## Send tokens